oracle/graal/docs/reference-manual/graalvm-updater.md

 Consider the following aspects:

 * A single download token is associated with a single email address.
-* If you use the same email address to download a GraalVM Enterprise artifact from another computer, the existing download token will become invalid.
+* If you use the same email address to download an artifact from another computer, the existing download token will become invalid.
 * You can transfer a download token to another computer, `gu` will accept it.
-* You will be asked to re-accept the license only if the license text changes.

 The following commands can help you manage a download token: